jsvanalstyne/Giftastic/README.md

 # Ladies of Laughter

-This application allows a paused GIF to be populated based on the users input or based on the pre-populated buttons. use the GIPHY API to make a dynamic web page that populates with gifs of our choice.
+This application allows a paused GIF to be populated based on the users input or based on the pre-populated buttons.
+Use the GIPHY API to make a dynamic web page that populates with gifs of our choice.
 This is a dynamic webpage that allows the user to utilize the GIPHY API to create a button and populate 10 paused GIFs.
 When the user clicks a selected GIF, the GIF becomes animated.

 ## Getting Started